AndBobsYourUncle/stable-diffusion-discord-bot/README.md

 There are lots more features that could be added to this bot, such as:

-- Image to image processing
+- Moving defaults to a config file
 - Ability to easily re-roll an image
 - Generating multiple images at once
-- Moving defaults to a config file
 - Ability to upscale the resulting images
+- Ability to tweak more settings when issuing the `/imagine` command
+- Image to image processing

 I'll probably be adding a few of these over time, but any contributions are also welcome.